 Do Ants Harm Beehives?

-If you live in an area with “Argentine Ants”, be watchful of problems near your hives.
+If you live in an area with “Argentine Ants”, be watchful of any problems near your hives.
 This aggressive ant forms massive colonies.
 Instead of competing with rival ant colonies, they join forces.

 Why are ants interested in beehives?
-Well, ants need to live and they are looking for a sweet food source.
+Well, they need to live and they are looking for a sweet food source.

 Search For a Bee Friendly Ant Killer